UPDATED APRIL 2020

 The Company has to collect and process large quantities of information about its students, employees, customers, processes, finances and more.
 Much of this information is personal and some of it is sensitive.

 The Company also shares and releases information for a range of reasons including government agencies requesting details on core activities.
-In addition to the release of general information in response to routine enquiries, the Company is also required to deal with requests arising from the exercise of statutory rights of access under the Data Protection Act 1998 and the Freedom of Information Act 2000.
+In addition to the release of general information in response to routine enquiries, the Company is also required to deal with requests arising from the exercise of statutory rights of access.

 Compliance with each piece of legislation places specific obligations on the Company on how requests for information should be handled and processed.

 We will not give, sell, rent or lease any personally identifiable information you choose to give MKC Training to any other company whether you share this with us through an email or an online form.
 We will only share the personal data you provide online with MKC Training managers or employees and/or our business partners where appropriate unless we have your express permission, or are required to by law.